Since 1978, the State of Wisconsin and the U.S. Department of Justice

 should be reported to the police.
 The State of Wisconsin has a mandatory arrest law

 regarding domestic violence.
 This means anyone charged with domestic violence is to be arrested.

-The Red Cliff Domestic Violence Program provides advocacy for victims
+The Red Cliff Family Violence Prevention Program provides advocacy for victims

 of domestic violence.
 Advocacy includes accompanying women to legal hearings and assistance with domestic